cppalliance/safe-cpp/proposal/draft.md

 SHOW OUTPUT
 ```

-Consider this demonstration of Safe C++ that catches iterator invalidation, which would lead to a use-after-free bug.
+Consider this demonstration of Safe C++ that catches iterator invalidation, a kind of use-after-free bug.
 Let's break it down line by line:

 Line 1: `#feature on safety` - Turn on the new safety-related keywords within this file.
 Other files in your translation unit are unaffected.
 This is how Safe C++ avoids breaking existing code--everything is opt-in, including the new keywords and syntax.
 The safety feature changes the object model for function definitions, enabling object relocation, partial and deferred initialization.
 It lowers function definitions to mid-level intermediate representation (MIR)[^mir], on which borrow checking is performed to flag potential use-after-free bugs on checked references.